-Angela is a high school student and still trying to find her path as of yet.
-She hopes to be go into either the law or medical field.
+Angela is a student who is searching for her path She hopes to go into either the law or medical field.

 I made this recipe after I tried out a cookie recipe I found online that didn't turn out at all—even after multiple tries.
 I managed to save it with an egg and some milk.
 It wasn't quite sweet enough to be a cookie, so I made it into a Pop-Tart-type pastry.
 I always make it through step 3 and then wrap them individually in plastic wrap and put them in the fridge overnight.
 So, I'm not quite sure if baking them right away would cause them to react differently in the oven.
 If you make these and take better pictures than the ones I took, feel free to float your pictures my way, and I may put them on here.